 SOSE has larger CCs than the other three reanalyses in the regions close to the coast (AP and SC).
-Even though SOSE uses the same MITgcm ice-ocean model as GECCO2, its higher spatial resolution of 1/6° resolves more small-scale dynamical processes in these regions.
+Even though SOSE uses the same MITgcm ice-ocean model as GECCO2, its higher spatial resolution of $1/6^{\circ}$ resolves more small-scale dynamical processes in these regions.
 But in the regions with large amounts of newly formed ice (the CWS and the EWS), SOSE tends to underestimate sea-ice thickness with lower NSDs than the other reanalyses.
 GECCO2 and NEMO-EnKF have similar statistics in the four sub-regions.
 They perform best in the regions dominated by newly-formed ice (SC).
-GIOMAS has a moderate performance in the regions close to the coast and performs best in the CWS, with the highest CC of 0.92 and lowest RMSE of 0.40 m.
-GIOMAS shows excessive variability in the CWS with an NSD of 1.93.